RDorville/EP1000/11_Electronics.md

 &nbsp;

 ### Learning Electronics

+Watch this [Simple Guide to Electronic Components](https://youtu.be/6Maq5IyHSuc) to help you identify the physical electrical components that you may encounter.

 A good and simple introduction to electronics can be found at the Open University site [OpenLearn](https://www.open.edu/openlearn/) - [An Introduction to Electronics](https://www.open.edu/openlearn/science-maths-technology/introduction-electronics/content-section-0?active-tab=content-tab).
 After finishing this very short course you may also print out a certificate of attendance!